 The Bottom Line

-State Farm Homeowners Insurance FAQ
+State Farm Home Insurance FAQ

-When determining how much coverage you need, look at replacement cost value.
+When estimating how much coverage you need, look at replacement cost value.
 This is the amount needed to completely rebuild or replace your home in the aftermath of a catastrophe.
 That isn’t going to be the same as what you paid for your home, nor the market value if you were to sell it.
 You will also want to do a personal possessions inventory to determine the cost to replace them if they are damaged.
 You can read more in our homeowners insurance FAQ.

 Coverage is available in all 50 states and Washington, D.C., and there are over 19,000 local agents nationwide.